Living with

 Creative Direction

-When tasked with creating an online course covering anxiety and depression, we rejected the typical clinical approach.
-Instead, we designed a vibrant, playful experience that made difficult topics approachable while respecting their seriousness, resulting in over 25,000 enrollments and exceptional engagement.
+Creating a course covering anxiety and depression is a tough needle to thread.
+We rejected the typical clinical approach and instead designed a vibrant, playful experience that made difficult topics approachable while respecting their sensitivity.
+The results were promising: over 25,000 enrollments and exceptional engagement.

-Looking at existing anxiety, depression, and mental health content, we identified a pattern: muted colors, cliché imagery, and an overly clinical tone.
-We wanted something genuinely different—a course on anxiety and depression that felt refreshing, calming, and approachable without diminishing the seriousness of the subject.
+Looking at existing anxiety, depression, and mental health content, we saw a pattern: either cliché imagery and an overly clinical tone or overly positive and surface-level coverage of topics.
+We wanted something genuinely different for our course on anxiety and depression that felt refreshing, calming, and approachable without diminishing the seriousness of the subject.

 Key Responsibilities: Creative Direction, Art Direction, Production Design, Directing